 A place of your own

-We work together with our sister charity, Golden Lane Housing, as well as social and private landlords to find a home that meets your needs.
+We work together with social and private landlords to find a home that meets your needs.
 Some of our supported living services are purpose-built or have been adapted and use technology that helps people to live as independently as possible.

 For many people who want to live independently, getting the right care and support is just as important as finding the right home.